 This session explores National Archives of Australia’s new Policy development work along with the Data Interoperability Maturity Model (DIMM).

 As part of Privacy Awareness Week 2020, a panel of InfoGov experts discussed the myriad of IG issues arising from COVID-19.

 Access the latest insights and trends for Information Governance 2020 as the opportunities and risks from data continue to rapidly evolve.

 Access a case study and demonstration of how to successfully drive an IG implementation project involving machine learning in records management.

-The draft Data Availability and Transparency Bill is now open for public comment until 6 November 2020.
-The legislation aims to modernise and streamline the sharing of government data between agencies and with the private and research sectors.
-Under the legislation, data will only be shared for three purposes: government services delivery, informing government policy and programs, and research and development.
+The draft Data Availability and Transparency Bill aims to modernise and streamline the sharing of government data between agencies and with the private and research sectors.
+Under the legislation, data will be shared for three purposes: government services delivery, informing government policy and programs, and research and development.
 The Consultation Paper contains a simplified summary of […]

 The National Archives of Australia (NAA) published in July 2020 the draft policy Building Trust in the Public Record: managing information and data for government and community.
 It was been released together with a list of supporting advice that exists, or will be developed or updated, to support the policy.
 InfoGovANZ submitted its feedback in […]

 Contribute, share your knowledge, and learn from other members of the community by joining Information Governance ANZ